NovaSquirrel/fur2tad/README.md

 * Groove/speed patterns

 Some Furnace features that are not supported:
-* Macros (Except for arpeggio macros that have only one step)
+* Macros (Except for arpeggio and volume macros that have only one step)
 * Virtual tempo
 * Wavetable
 * Pitch and volume slides that would take more than 256 TAD timer ticks - Could be implemented by breaking the slide into parts